Smashing/smashing/CONTRIBUTING.md

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
-All code submitted via Pull Request will be dicussed and critiqued in a respectful manner.
+All code submitted via Pull Request will be discussed and critiqued in a respectful manner.

 GitHub has [excellent documentation on how to use Pull Requests.](https://help.github.com/articles/using-pull-requests/)